Kent: Local

 Kent County Council and its twelve district councils administer most of the county (3352 km^{2}), whilst the Medway Council administers the more densely populated Medway unitary authority (192 km^{2}), independently of the county council.
 Together they have around 300 town and parish councils.
 Kent County Council's headquarters are in Maidstone, while Medway's offices are at Gun Wharf, Chatham.

-For most of its history since the local government reforms instituted by the Local Government Act 1972, Kent County Council has used to be under Conservative Party control until the latest election.
+For most of its history since the local government reforms instituted by the Local Government Act 1972, Kent County Council was under Conservative Party control until the latest election.
 At the most recent county council election in 2025, the Reform UK won the election with 57 seats.
 Also elected were twelve Liberal Democrats, five from the Conservatives, five from the Green Party and two from the Labour Party.

 Of Kent's thirteen districts, two are under Conservative control (Sevenoaks, Dartford), four are under Labour control (Gravesham, Medway, Thanet, Dover), one is under Liberal Democrat control (Tunbridge Wells), and six are under no overall control and are administered by coalitions (Tonbridge and Malling, Maidstone, Swale, Ashford, Canterbury, Folkestone and Hythe).
 Notably, Thanet is the only council in the United Kingdom to have come under UK Independence Party (UKIP) control, which it did in 2015.

+Future

+In July 2026, the Government of the United Kingdom announced its intention to reorganise Kent into four unitary authority areas by April 2028.
+North Kent will combine the area of Dartford, Gravesham and Medway; East Kent will combine Canterbury, Dover, and Thanet; Mid Kent will combine Ashford, Folkstone and Hythe, and Swale; and West Kent will combine Maidstone, Sevenoaks, Tonbridge and Malling, and Tunbridge Wells.

+National representation

 At the national level, Kent is represented in the House of Commons by eighteen Members of Parliament (MPs).
 The county has historically been dominated by the Conservative Party at general elections.
 Prior to 2024, the party had won a majority of Kentish seats in every election since the local government reforms of 1974, including during Labour's landslide victories of 1997 and 2001.
 In both 2010 and 2015, the Conservatives won every seat in the county.
 The 2024 election saw a sharp decline in support for the Conservatives, and the county is currently represented by eleven Labour MPs, six Conservatives and one Liberal Democrat.